Samsung aims to double its smartphone sales in Africa in 2014

-Africa has a growing young population that is increasingly tech savvy and urbanised.
+Africa has a growing young population that is increasingly tech savvy and urbanized.
 This is attracting foreign sellers of consumer products like smartphones, especially as markets stagnate or shrink in more developed nations.

 Although smartphones are gaining popularity across the continent, they are still a novelty.
 At the end of 2012, sub-Saharan smartphone penetration was 4 percent, compared with a global average of 17 percent, according to industry body GSMA.